Crack in the Mirror: Cast

+Credits from the AFI Catalog of Feature Films.

+Production

+The script was credited to by producer Darryl F. Zanuck (under his frequent pseudonym "Mark Canfield"), but in his 1993 autobiography Just Tell Me When to Cry, Fleischer revealed that it was ghostwritten by the blacklisted Jules Dassin.
+Fleischer, Derode, and John Shepridge also contributed to the script, but were all uncredited.

+Filming took place at various locations around Paris, including the Palais de Justice, the Gare de Lyon, and the Seine.
+Interiors were shot at Billancourt Studios and Boulogne Studios.

+In an interview with American Legends, Bradford Dillman said Welles could be "hell on wheels" and that director Fleischer "didn't fool around with Orson.
+Nobody fooled around with Orson.
+He did his own thing."

 Reception

 In a contemporary review for The New York Times, critic Howard Thompson wrote: "A determined try for something different—three performers playing six roles, as two adulterous triangles explode in a murder trial—misfires coldly and rather hollowly ...
 There is certainly no cause to evaluate this extremely devious, visual charade by such a brilliant courtroom yardstick as Compulsion, also involving director Fleischer, Messrs.
 Welles and Dillman and the Zanuck production banner. ...
 [T]he picture is a peculiarly bloodless affair (for all the lovingly detailed gore of the murder), archly juggling some arid dialogue and even the characterizations."

 In a letter to the editors of Playboy magazine in April 1967, Darryl F. Zanuck, president of 20th Century-Fox Film Corporation, observed that "when I won three prizes for a very second-rate film called Crack in the Mirror," at the Cannes Film Festival, "[t]his dubious victory was achieved by the political activities of a group of friends who accompanied me to the festival (Orson Welles, Juliette Gréco and Françoise Sagan)."